 Watch these short video demonstrations of simple database searches to better understand how to search and locate useful resources.

-"" typically means that the article was written to report actual research (such as a study conducted on a group of individuals) to others who are experts in the same field.
-Scholarly articles are written by experts for other experts.
+"Scholarly" typically means that the article was written to report actual research (such as a study conducted on a group of individuals) to others who are experts in the same field.
+Experts write scholarly articles for other experts.
 Because of the purpose of the article and the intended audience, scholarly articles tend to report statistics and observations.
-They tend to be written in a more academic language than what a person might read in a popular magazine.
-The also tend to be very specific or focused in terms of topic.
+They tend to be written in a more academic language than a person might read in a popular magazine.
+They also tend to be very specific or focused in terms of topic.
 Do not expect to find broad overviews in scholarly articles.

-You can access scholarly journals using the link below.
-For additional information and help with scholarly journals, use the tab at the top of the box.
+A newspaper is a regularly printed publication usually containing news articles, opinions, and advertisements.
+You can access newspapers using the links below.
+For additional information and help with newspapers, use the tab at the top of the box.